 - disclose the information in another way; or

 - Disclosure is otherwise required by law.

 A client's personal information is not disclosed to overseas recipients, unless the client consents or such disclosure is otherwise required by law.
-Communication via our Customer Service System, emails or website may be store in overseas server held by these companies.
-Access to this is information is exclusively by The Quirky Kid Clinic.
+Communication via our Customer Service System, emails or website may be stored in an overseas server held by these companies.
+Access to this information is exclusively by The Quirky Kid Clinic.

 Clients' personal information will not be used, sold, rented or disclosed for any other purpose.

 Requests for access and correction to client information